rybla/riib11.github.io/_posts/2020-05-18-of-name-or-value.md

 ---
 layout: post
-title: Name or Value?
+title: Of Name or Value?
 abstract: A narrative demonstration of call-by-name's nature in the dual calculus of Gentzen's sequential calculus.
 author: Henry Blanchette
-categories: computarics short-story
+categories: computics short-story
 ---

 _(This parable is borrowed from [Philip Wadler 2003])_